mbbhatti/Node/readme.md

 - Make database setting in config setting file
 - Mailtrap used to send email and it's auth(user,pwd) can be updated in mail block of setting file as per your.

-# Run project
-Use this command on localhost
-- npm start/node app.js: it will provide this url http://localhost:5000 url to run application.
-- npm test: It will use for test cases and you can uncomments console.log() to check api response for couple of main features.
-- DEBUG=express* node app.js command can also be used to get color detail of application flow in gitbash.

 # Architecture
 - Config contains database, E-mail, auth token and testing config files.
 - Controllers contains all required application controllers for individual module.